sorpaas/legco-watch/README.md

  - worker - Celery worker
  - scrapydserver - Scrapyd, but don't think you need this anymore

-[Fig](www.fig.sh) is a tool for configuring docker containers and quickly launching them.
+Docker Compose is a tool for configuring docker containers and quickly launching them.
-`fig.yml` is the Fig configuration file, and defines how the containers should be set up so that they talk to each other.
+`docker-compose.yml` is the Fig configuration file, and defines how the containers should be set up so that they talk to each other.

-Once you've built your containers, `fig up dev` should launch the dev environment.
+Once you've built your containers, `docker-compose up dev` should launch the dev environment.
 You can ssh in with user `root` and password `foo`.

 If you don't want to use docker, you can just get the apt-get dependencies and pip packages from within the requirements